nbortych/nbortych.github.io/_posts/2025-02-02-probing-faithfulness.md

 ## Acknowledgments

 This research was conducted as part of the AI Alignment Fundamentals Course.
-I'm grateful to the whole BlueDot Team for organizing it and to everyone I've got to work with and discuss AI alignment over the past couple of months.
+I'm grateful to the whole BlueDot Impact Team for organizing it and to everyone I've got to work with and discuss AI alignment over the past couple of months.